 Eken Park Playground Improvements

-The City of Madison will be replacing the playground equipment at Eken Park!
+The City of Madison is replacing the playground equipment at Eken Park!

 The second public meeting was a playground meeting held on January 6, 2021.
 At this meeting City staff presented three playground designs and meeting attendees selected the preferred equipment for the Eken Park playground replacement.

-The new playground equipment will be installed in 2021.
+The new playground equipment will be installed in spring 2022.

 PUBLIC INPUT MEETING #2 (Via Zoom)